rexntb/rexntb/README.md

 - 👋 Hi, I’m Rex (@rexntb)
 - 👀 I’m interested in Salesforce and modern web development
-- 🌱 I’m currently learning OmniStudio
+- 🌱 I’m currently learning integration patterns
 - 💞️ I’m open to collaborating on projects where I can contribute and learn
 - 📫 How to reach me: Twitter/LinkedIn